 Three years ago, in an effort to raise funds and bring awareness, Brian launched the Operation Finally Home 5K Run/Walk and a 1K for the kiddos.
 This run/walk takes place on Memorial Day weekend.
 The event motto is, “You fought for us; we run for you.”
-While the event will be cancelled this year in light of COVID-19 to protect the health and safety of participants, race organizers have a socially distant plan for an in-person event and a virtual option this year.
+While the event was cancelled last year in light of COVID-19 to protect the health and safety of participants, race organizers have a socially distant plan for an in-person event and a virtual option this year.

-Darren spends his work days developing infrastructure projects and much of his free time volunteering with Middleton Outreach Ministry (MOM).
-MOM is a local non-profit that help people in need throughout Middleton, West Madison and Cross Plains (all in Wisconsin) by providing food, clothing and housing security issues.
+Darren spends his workdays developing infrastructure projects and much of his free time volunteering with Middleton Outreach Ministry (MOM).
+MOM is a local non-profit that helps people in need throughout Middleton, West Madison and Cross Plains (all in Wisconsin) by providing food, clothing and housing security issues.
 Darren has served on the Board of Directors since 2018.

 In December 2019, the Emma Loves Dogs foundation selected the Kaukauna Police Department K-9 Fundraising Committee as the recipient of a donation.
 The committee pledged to raise $60,000 for a second K-9 unit for the Kaukauna Police Department and, after nine months of hard work, they surpassed their goal.
-The department will send the second officer selected as a training handler this year in New Mexico and returned from training with Bodo – the second K-9 added to the department.
+The department sent a second officer selected as a training handler last year in New Mexico and returned from training with Bodo – the second K-9 added to the department.

 “It is an honor and a privilege to serve as the chairperson for this worthwhile committee,” said Trevor.

-Mark has been a volunteer firefighter for more than 12 years.
+Mark has been a volunteer firefighter for over 13 years.
 His interest in the fire service started in college.
 When he finished school, he knew he wanted to volunteer his time as a way to protect and serve local Wisconsin communities.
 Mark is currently a firefighter and motor pump operator with the Village of Germantown Fire Department.
 Prior to these roles, he served as a lieutenant with the Town of Wilson Black River Fire Department.